-Sweet corn is a vegetable that is widely grown in Nebraska.
-Sweet corn comes in many different varieties, some kernels may be white while some are yellow.
-The outer green leaves are called 'husks' and the fine strings inside the husk are called 'silk'.
-The husk, stem and silks must be removed before the corn can be rinsed and cooked.
-Removing the husk and silks is called 'shucking'.
+Sweet corn is widely grown in Nebraska and comes in many different varieties.
+Some kernels may be white while others are yellow.
+The outer green leaves are called "husks," and the fine strings inside the husk are called "silk."
+Remove husk, stem, and silks before eating.

 Choose ears of sweet corn that have green husks and fresh silk.
-Avoid any damaged or dried out sweet corn cobs.
-The ends of sweet corn might be shriveled, but this can be removed by cutting off this portion.
+Kernels should be tender and plump.
+Avoid damaged or dried out sweet corn cobs.

-- Cook sweet corn in the microwave, on the stove, roasted in the oven or on the grill
+- Cook in the microwave, on the stove, or on the grill

 - Add to salsas or dips

 - Add to tacos or quesadillas

 - Make a sweet corn relish to put on top of fish, chicken or another protein source